 11. Extra: Mutts (Mixed-Breed)

 Go to your local shelter, and consider rescuing a mixed breed dog.
 Look for a dog that matches the energy level of your family, keeping one thing in mind — mid size and larger dogs are great for families, while small breeds are not.
 If you have children, avoid Chihuahuas or Yorkies or anything you could pick up with one hand; look at terriers, retrievers, or other bigger dogs.
+Good luck finding the best dog for your family!

 Sometimes saying only “I love you” just doesn’t quite do the trick.
-Then again, can words ever truly express how much you love someone?

 Well, maybe.
 We’ll let you decide.